-Sometimes she won’t succeed.
-Sometimes she’ll make an error of judgement.
-She will need you then more than ever: to show her how to learn from the mistakes she makes, and to take lessons from those experiences.
+Sometimes they won’t succeed.
+Sometimes they’ll make an error of judgement.
+They will need you then more than ever: to show them how to learn from the mistakes they makes, and to take lessons from those experiences.
 To grow as a person, gain wisdom, and do better next time.

-But to flourish she needs to know that though she may not always succeed, she will never be a failure to you.
+But to flourish they need to know that though they may not always succeed, they will never be a failure to you.

-With this knowledge, she will take opportunities and chances she is unsure of, which will in turn grow her confidence.
+With this knowledge, they will take opportunities and chances they are unsure of, which will in turn grow their confidence.

-She needs to hear this.
+They need to hear this.
 It may be a given; it may be uncomfortable if you don’t have that type of relationship with your own dad.
-But this is non-negotiable in order for Pixie to grow up feeling secure.
+But this is non-negotiable in order for Pixie and Elfin to grow up feeling secure.

-And seeing that level of love reflected from us, even when she behaves in a way more likely to evoke shame than pride, will also help teach her compassion for others.
+And seeing that level of love reflected from us, even when they behave in ways more likely to evoke shame than pride, will also help teach them compassion for others.

-If we want our daughter to grow into a well-rounded, respectable woman, we need to let her see us make mistakes – and own up to them.
-Allowing Pixie to see we’re fallible is how we can instil humbleness and humility in her, traits which will stand her in good stead for the future.
+If we want our daughters to grow into well-rounded, respectable women, we need to let them see us make mistakes – and own up to them.
+Allowing Pixie and Elfin to see we’re fallible is how we can instil humbleness and humility in them; traits which will stand them in good stead for the future.

 Though in many cases being strong is in itself a strength, there are some situations when vulnerability can be an asset – and the braver option.

-Our final job as Pixie’s parents will be to teach her to spread her wings and step out of the comfort and safety of our metaphorical embrace, into the big wide world – alone.
-In the meantime, we can arm her with the tools to help her be successful, in every sense of the word.
+Our final job as Pixie and Elfin’s parents will be to teach them to spread their wings and step out of the comfort and safety of our metaphorical embrace, into the big wide world – alone.
+In the meantime, we can arm them with the tools to help them be successful, in every sense of the word.

-But in the end it is ours not to confine her, but to set her free.
+But in the end it is ours not to confine them, but to set them free.

-I take great delight, pleasure and pride in watching you with our daughter, and having no concerns about your ability to meet these daunting tasks.
-You are already a wonderful father, and I relish watching your relationship with our Pixie grow and develop alongside her milestones.
+I take great delight, pleasure and pride in watching you with our daughters, and having no concerns about your ability to meet these daunting tasks.
+You are already a wonderful father, and I relish watching your relationship with our girls grow and develop alongside their milestones.

 Like this?
 You can check out more of my hubby’s ponderings (and my attempts to answer them) here.